gngdb/pytorch-acdc/research-log.md

 different sizes.
 Then we can tune the ACDC to have the same size as different MobileNets, and try to outperform them.

+One positive side to this is that the experiment will be easier to port to
+ImageNet: plenty of ImageNet experiments using MobileNet are available.